Tags: Heirloom Open Pollinated

 Highly productive plants produce cherry tomatoes with a savory, complex tangy flavor and outstanding storage time for a cherry tomato.

-These seeds are freshly harvested from an outside grow in December of 2016 and January of 2017.
-The plants have survived several freezes as well as 120-degree summer temperatures in our field west of Phoenix.
+These seeds are freshly harvested from an outside grow in the Summer of 2018.
+The plants have survived several freezes as well as 120-degree summer temperatures in our field west of Phoenix, and are now being adapted to our 6700-foot altitude, Zone 5 location in Northeast Arizona.

 Story of this Seed: